StephenGenusa/Crestron-Device-Documenter/README.md

 Generates good looking HTML Documentation for normal and hidden Crestron device commands.
 32-bit binary available from release page.

 ----------
-**April 4, 2016 - Important bugfix.** The regular expression I was using to capture the help explanations was too small for some important commands -- commands that were showing no help text in the initial release version.
+**April 4, 2017 - Important bugfix.** The regular expression I was using to capture the help explanations was too small for some important commands -- commands that were showing no help text in the initial release version.
 I realized the problem this evening and have uploaded the corrected source.

+April 6th, 2017 - Updated to handle newer Crestron firmware that instead of returning help, executes and doesn't return a prompt on a number of commands.

 ----------
 - Written using Python 2.7